OMSAS – Northern Ontario School of Medicine

-- varying morbidity and mortality patterns with specific clinical challenges; and
+- Varying morbidity and mortality patterns with specific clinical challenges

-The foundation for our 4-year undergraduate medical education curriculum is based on the social accountability mandate of providing a program that meets both your needs and the health care needs of the people of Northern Ontario.
+We based the foundation for our 4-year undergraduate medical education curriculum on the social accountability mandate of providing a program that meets both your needs and the health care needs of the people of Northern Ontario.

 To meet this mandate, we employ a distributed community‑engaged model to deliver the curriculum.

-It is an MD program graduation requirement that you, individually or in groups of 2 or more, be relocated from your assigned campus for Integrated Community Experiences (ICE).
+It is an MD program graduation requirement that you, individually or in groups of 2 or more, be relocated from your assigned campus for ICE.

 - In year 1, ICE is a 4-week experience in an Indigenous community.

 - In year 2, there are 2 placements in select remote/rural communities for a minimum of 4 scheduled weeks.

 - In year 3, you must complete an 8-month longitudinal Comprehensive Community Clerkship (CCC) experience in 1 of the many communities throughout Northeastern and Northwestern Ontario.